Field security tables

 Option set attributes can be secured for create, update, and read when a default value is unspecified.

-There are thousands of attributes that can be secured, so there are two easier ways to look for this information.
-To view the entity metadata for your organization, install the Metadata Browser solution described in Browse the metadata for your organization.
-You can also browse the reference documentation for entities in the Entity Reference.
+There are thousands of columns that can be secured, so there are two easier ways to look for this information.
+To view the table definition for your organization, install the Table definition browser solution described in Browse table definition in your environment.
+You can also browse the reference documentation for entities in the Table/entity reference.

 Share secured fields